Sheeraz88/pizza-sales-project-SQL-/README.md

 -Analyze the cumulative revenue generated over time -Determine the top 3 most ordered pizza types based on revenue for each pizza category

+**📈 Future Enhancements**
+1)Visualization using Power BI or Tableau

+2)Integration with a dashboard for real-time sales tracking

+3)Predictive analysis using ML (Pizza demand forecasting)